Vienna has more English-language cinemas than many British and US cities (I made that fact up, but it feels plausible).

 Film festivals

-Vienna also hosts various international film festivals and film events, many featuring films in English (with subtitles) or films in other languages with English subtitles.
-I have a list here.
+Vienna also hosts various international film festivals and film events, many featuring movies in English (with subtitles) or movies in other languages with English subtitles.

-P.S.
-For more English-language culture, note that opera houses, theatres, etc. in Vienna often now have English subtitles either above the stage, available through an app, or appearing on a small screen at your seat.
+For more English-language culture, note that opera houses, theatres, etc. in Vienna may have English productions.
+Many also offer English subtitles for other language productions, either above the stage, available through an app, or appearing on a small screen at your seat.